ottokruse/generative-ai-toolkit/README.md

 These examples serve as practical guides and starting points for integrating the toolkit into your own workflows.
 Feel free to adapt and extend them to suit your specific application needs.

 ## 1.0 Cookiecutter template

-The cookiecutter template in this repository will create a new Generative AI Toolkit project for you: an AWS CDK project with sample code and a notebook with explanations, with a vanilla agent onboard that you can customize to your liking.
+The cookiecutter template in this repository will create a new Generative AI Toolkit project for you: an AWS CDK project that implements the [architecture depicted above](#architecture), with sample code and a notebook with explanations, and a vanilla agent onboard that you can customize to your liking.

 #### Prereqs